vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_button_listener.html.md

 	}
    }
 </pre>
-* Remember the login button has `android:id="@id+/btn_login"` in the activity_main.xml file.
+* Remember the login button has `android:id="@+id/btn_login"` in the activity_main.xml file.
 The `findViewById` method is like a lookup function that looks into your layout file, and retrieves the View instance associated with the ID you pass.

 * The `Button` class is provided by the framework &ndash; **android.widget.Button** &ndash; and you can use it to invoke a bunch of methods that can modify the behaviour or state of the button.

 * The `R.id.btn_login` is an auto-generated encapsulation that the Android framework provides for all view IDs at a code level.
 Basically, whenever you compile your Android application, it generates a file called R.java located inside gen -> org.codelearn.
 This file contains all the IDs that you have defined in all your Layout files, and associates a Hex value with them.
 At runtime, these Hex values are used to provide a binding between the Java code and the XML elements.

 * The code snippet that does the job is below.
-It needs to be called inside onCreate() of MainActivity.java as this function gets executed first when the app launches.
+It needs to be called inside onCreate() of MainActivity.java as this method is executed first when the activity launches.

 `MainActivity.java`
 <pre>